lambda-client/lambda/README.md

 you can visit our [official Discord server](https://discord.gg/MBAEzyFn).

 > ### Disclaimer
-> Lambda is not affiliated with Mojang Studios.
+> Minato Client is not affiliated with Mojang Studios.
 Minecraft is a registered trademark of Mojang Studios.
-Use of the Lambda software is subject to the terms outlined in the license agreement [GNU General Public License v3.0](https://github.com/lambda-client/lambda/blob/master/LICENSE.md).
+Use of the Minato Client software is subject to the terms outlined in the license agreement [GNU General Public License v3.0](https://github.com/lambda-client/lambda/blob/master/LICENSE.md).